frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 decrypted header as per {{RFC9001}}'s XOR properties used for header protection.
 Such an event would be detected in the AEAD decryption phase, since the AEAD decryption would fail.
-In the meantime, any memory related to a new Stream context resulting from the adversarial manipulation would need to be released, and stream limits would need to be credited back.
+In the meantime, any memory allocated related to a new Stream context resulting from the adversarial manipulation would need to be released, and any stream limit modification would need to be credited back.

 --- back